OFS/ofs.github.io/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md

 The FPGA Management Engine (FME) provides management features for the platform and the loading/unloading of accelerators through partial reconfiguration.

-For more information on the FIM and its external connections, please refer to the [FPGA Interface Manager Technical Reference Manual  ***FIX LINK](https://github.com/otcshare/intel-ofs-docs/blob/main/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md), and the [Intel FPGA Programmable Acceleration Card D5005 Data Sheet](https://www.intel.com/content/www/us/en/programmable/documentation/cvl1520030638800.html).
+For more information on the FIM and its external connections, please refer to the [FPGA Interface Manager Technical Reference Manual](https://github.com/OFS/ofs.github.io/blob/main/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md), and the [Intel FPGA Programmable Acceleration Card D5005 Data Sheet](https://www.intel.com/content/www/us/en/programmable/documentation/cvl1520030638800.html).
 Below is a high-level block diagram of the FIM.

 <a name="figure-2-1"></a>